JPWS2013/16413-fa2022-project/README.md

 ### Domain Assumptions ###
 Our implementation of activity planning makes the following assumptions:
-1. We assume that items to be gripped will always be directly accessible (e.g. no need grip an item inside a closed drawer/cabinet).
+1. We assume that items to be gripped will always be directly accessible (e.g. no need to grip an item inside a closed drawer/cabinet).
 2. We assume that the red drawer is the only location that items need to be stored in.
 3. We assume that once gripped, an item has the same location as the robot arm and the item will not have its own associated location until it is released.
 4. We assume that the act of grasping/releasing objects includes moving the arm into the grasp pose.
 As such, there is no separately defined arm movement action.